brandinho/brandinho.github.io/_posts/2018-11-18-genetic-algorithm.md

 $$r(v) = max􏰀(0, min(v/10, 1))􏰁$$

-We run each episode for 500 frames and calculate the fitness, $$f$$, as
+We run each episode for 500 frames and calculate the fitness, $$f$$, as:

 $$f = \sum_{i=1}^{500}r_i$$